 Japanese squash is high in the antioxidant beta-carotene.
 This naturally occurring pigment is responsible for the orange color in certain plants, with the richest sources of beta-carotene being found in yellow, orange, and green leafy fruits and veggies (carrots, spinach, tomatoes, kale, winter squash, etc). (source)

-Coloring aside, beta-carotene is a pretty big deal when it comes to health and nutrition as it converts into vitamin A. While ingesting too much Vitamin A may be toxic to the body, your body will only convert as much beta-carotene into vitamin A as needed.
+Beta-carotene plays a pretty big role when it comes to health and nutrition as it is converted into vitamin A after consumption.
+While ingesting too much Vitamin A may be toxic to the body, your body will only convert as much beta-carotene into vitamin A as needed.

-There are several different ways to approach cutting Japanese squash.
-If you’re like my husband, you’ll grab the sharpest knife you can find and slice right through the center, stem to base.
+There are several different ways to approach cutting kabocha squash.
+If you’re like my husband, you’ll grab the sharpest knife you can find and slice right through the center, from the stem to its base.

 - Wash and thoroughly dry your squash – even if you don’t plan on eating the skin.

-- Transfer your kabocha squash to the microwave.
-Microwave for 2-4 minutes (time will vary depending on the size of your squash and how soft you’d like it).
-Careful not to microwave for too long – we’re not cooking it, just making it soft enough to cut.
+- Transfer the kabocha squash to the microwave.
+Microwave for 2-4 minutes – the total amount of time will vary depending on the size of your squash and how soft you’d like it (careful not to microwave for too long – we’re not cooking it, just making it soft enough to cut).

-- Use a spoon to scoop out the seeds and stringy bits from the center of the kabocha squash.
+- Use a spoon to scoop out the seeds and stringy bits.

 - Slice the halves in 4-6 wedges or small cubes.

 Kabocha squash is a delicious substitute for some of the other more well-known winter squash like pumpkin, acorn squash, and butternut squash.
-The skin is edible so roast it, simmer it, puree it, bake it, or even shred it with a box grater and enjoy it raw.
-Eat this yummy squash in quinoa or lentil salads, risotto, chocolatey desserts, stuffed or twice-baked, souped, and stewed.
+The skin is edible so roast it, simmer it, puree it, bake it, fry it, slow-cook it, or even shred it with a box grater and enjoy it raw.
+Feel free to use kabocha squash in place of any recipe that calls for pumpkin, butternut squash, or acorn squash.

-- 2 tsp olive oil (or coconut oil)
+- 2 teaspoon olive oil - or coconut oil

 - Preheat oven to 400°F. Line a large rimmed baking sheet with parchment paper or aluminum foil.